felipemfp/alpaca/README.md

 You could use query strings to specify `status` (e.g.: 200, 404, 401) and other headers.
 For example:

-Let's say my response should send a JSON with a status code equals to 401, I'll setup and endpoint with:
+Let's say my response should send a JSON with a status code equals to 401, I'll setup an endpoint with:

 ```
 /__setup/v2/users?status=401&Content-Type=application/json